 Sometimes the eyes just hurt, whether it is a stabbing pain, a dull ache in or around the eye, or even redness, burning and itchiness.
 The trauma that caused the concussion can sometimes create what is known as an accommodation spasm which can make the eye hurt.
 This is when one of the muscles around the eye contracts and stays contracted for an extended period of time.
 Other muscle inflammation as well as light exposure (for a photophobic or inherently light-sensitive patient) can also lead to eye pain after a mild traumatic brain injury.

 Abnormal eye movements

 Weakened, delayed or otherwise abnormal eye movements are also frequently present for patients and are particularly noticeable for those with persistent post-concussion syndrome.
 The ability to track and focus on moving objects (pursuit eye movements) or scan and shift visual focus from one object to another (saccades) are the most prominent deficits observed by researchers.
 Gaze stability, which refers to the eye’s ability to maintain focus while the head is moving, can also be brought on by head trauma.4 There are many experts who suggest that these issues are some of the earliest diagnostic markers for post-concussion syndrome or a more severe traumatic brain injury.
-Unfortunately, ocular issues have been associated with worsening outcomes for post-concussion patients.5
+Unfortunately, ocular issues have been associated with worsening outcomes (like higher symptom burden and impaired daily living) for some post-concussion patients.5

 Visual motion sensitivity